-Congenital Lesions Thyroglossal Duct Cysts
+Thyroglossal Duct Cysts

-Thyroglossal duct cyst (TGDC) is a cystic remnant of the embryologic thyroglossal duct (Figs. 89 - 90).
+Thyroglossal duct cyst (TGDC) is a cystic remnant of the embryologic thyroglossal duct (Figs. 89-90).
 It is the most common type of congenital neck cyst and pediatric neck mass.
 TGDCs typically present as midline neck masses in young patients (characteristically < 10 years of age).
-Patients tend to present with recurrent, intermittent swelling, usually following an upper respiratory tract infection.
+Patients tend to present with recurrent, intermittent swelling, usually following an upper respiratory tract infection to confirm the presence of TGDC and of a normal thyroid gland.
+MRI is used in the context of infection or if the diagnosis is equivocal.

-Fig. 89. (a) Schematic illustration of the anatomic location of TGDCs.
-The anatomic position of the cyst extends from the area of the foramen caecum (b) to the area around the final position of the thyroid gland (c).
+(A) Schematic illustration of the anatomic location of TGDCs.
+The anatomic position of the cyst extends from the area of the foramen caecum (B) to the area around the final position of the thyroid gland (C).
 A and B indicate the anatomic locations of the TGC shown in Fig. 90.